kholbekj/gene_jacket/README.md

 # genetic

-This name is cringe.
-The "Jeans" pun is overdone, as I learned after making it.
-I need to up my game.

-Anyway, this is a genetic algorithm library that attempts to structure the general evolution stuff, and let algorithm implementations isolate their choices while having some convenience methods for free.
+This is a genetic algorithm library that attempts to structure the general evolution stuff, and let algorithm implementations isolate their choices while having some convenience methods for free.